WearTesters is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission.

 The Jumpman Hustle, released the same year as the Fly Lockdown, added to the feeling that Jordan Brand was really focusing on performance.
 The Jumpman Hustle was an excellent shoe: super comfortable, lightweight, and very affordable.
 The Jumpman Hustle repurposed tooling from another great takedown model, the Jordan 2×3 (specifically the traction).

 The Jordan Super.Fly 2017 was almost a perfect shoe, and may in fact be a perfect shoe, depending on your taste.
 The traction, fit, materials, and support were superb.
-The cushioning was firm, so you really have to like that sort of set up to love this shoe.
+The cushioning was firm, so you really have to like that sort of setup to love this shoe.
 It also didn’t hurt that the shoe looked like an updated Jordan 11.

 As the name indicates, the shoe dropped in 2017 and boasted a new cushioning system centered around React foam.
 There was a lot of hype surrounding this new foam and sneaker fans were eager to test it out.
 The two flagship basketball models that included React were the 2017 Hyperdunk and the Super.Fly.